 The FEC has also adopted a cloud first initiative for security, accessibility and recoverability.
-The FEC has migrated many legacy applications and systems to the cloud.
+The FEC has migrated targeted legacy applications and systems to the cloud.
 Leveraging cloud computing allows the Commission to take advantage of cloud service providers' significant resources and expertise dedicated to maintaining the highest level of security.
 Hosting information, data and systems in the cloud will allow the FEC to better leverage government and industry best practices, such as DevSecOps, which improves our security posture by adding security mechanisms into the development and operation processes.
 Adopting a cloud first initiative will ultimately result in the consolidation and the modernization of all FEC's application and systems.
 Moreover, in cloud architecture, the security controls are built into the native configuration.
-In addition, by utilizing the cloud service providers' robust disaster recovery solutions, the FEC eliminates the need to maintain physical disaster recovery sites, which are costly to maintain and secure.
-The FEC has already completed the migration of its largest database, the campaign finance database, and its website to a cloud environment.
-The FEC's new website, launched in May 2017, uses FedRAMP Authorized cloud services, which provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.